This oven-fried chicken with prosciutto, arugula and pesto-asiago cream sauce is a lighter version of the popular dish “Chicken Bellagio”.

 - Add the milk mixture to the pan.
 Stir constantly for about 3-4 minutes until the sauce begins to simmer.
 Remove from heat, stir in Asiago cheese until melted and cover the pan immediately.
 Let stand for at least 10 minutes prior to using.
 It will continue to thicken to desired consistency.

 - While the sauce sets, prepare the chicken.
 Place the egg white in a shallow bowl and lightly beat.
 Combine Panko and Italian seasoning in a second shallow bowl.
 Dip the chicken into the egg then coat with the bread crumbs.
 Arrange on prepared rack and spray tops with cooking spray.
 Bake for 12-15 minutes or until golden and cooked through.

 - Toss cooked spaghetti and prosciutto in the pesto cream sauce.
 Serve topped with chicken, arugula and shredded Asiago cheese.

 Source: Chicken adapted slightly from my Oven-Fried Chicken & Biscuit Waffles.
-Sauce adapted from my Guiltless Fettucine Alfredo.
+Sauce adapted from my Lighter Fettucine Alfredo.
 Inspired by a dish at Bazil in Rochester, NY (similar dish at The Cheesecake Factory).